 What happened, was pure magic.

 There is just no other word that i have, to describe how we felt about the spectacle.
 One expected China - keeping in line with their cultural richness, their pride in all things Chinese, and their unrepressible and deliberate rise in the global economic matters - to stage an exoctic and beautiful show.
 Also becuase China and the city of Beijing made no secret of the fact that they spent a good part of the last half decade primping and pruning, leaving no stone unturned to look and feel as rich, as posh, as cultured, advanced, modern and formidably sophisticated as any other from anywhere on the globe.
 One read, heard of or saw pictures of Chinese soldiers at their parade practices with needle-attached-collars in order to get their posture right, about their proposal to Steven Speilberg for art-direccting the opening ceremony (and the subsequent fallout), about their English-lessons-on-TV, about the dog-meat-ban in order to respect the sensibilities of a large part of the world's countries, and assorted other reports about the relentless Chinese efforts to get their Olympics credentials right.
+Plus, at least for people like me - the awe generated by their impossibly graceful, deceptively serene, gravity-defying martial arts heroes in movies like 'Hero' and 'Crouching Tiger Hidden Dragon', also contributed to the expectations being very high.

 Yes, expectations - mine, and everyone else's - very real high.
 And yet, what we saw, blew our minds!